 For example, if it’s Yelp, just ensure that you have a Yelp business profile and that your location is set as Los Angeles and that you get good reviews.
 If it’s another site like Expertise.com, then try reaching out to them stating that you are a Los Angeles photographer and that you would like to be considered for their list.

 Since the consideration stage is often dominated by these “directories,” it’s best to have some form of gated content (content that requires an inputted email to download) on your top of funnel/awareness stage blogs then nurture them from there into the consideration stage.

-To elaborate further, here’s an example of another type of consideration stage keyword that exist within other industries such as the software industries which is a “versus” keyword such as “mailchimp vs convertkit.”
+To elaborate further, here’s an example of another type of consideration stage keyword that exists within other industries such as the software industries which is a “versus” keyword such as “MailChimp vs Convertkit.”

-If you put yourself in this user’s shoes, they aren’t in the top of funnel/awareness stage because they already know who both companies are, but they also aren’t in that bottom of funnel/decision stage.
+If you put yourself in this user’s shoes, they aren’t at the top of funnel/awareness stage because they already know who both companies are, but they also aren’t at the bottom of funnel/decision stage.
 They are “considering” their options, that’s why it’s the consideration stage.